-Each PDMR and PCA must notify the Company (for the attention of the MAR Compliance Officer) and the FSMA of any Dealing conducted on their own account once a total amount of EUR 5,000 (EUR 20,000 as of 4.12.2024) has been reached during a certain calendar year (without netting between Dealings).
+Each PDMR and PCA must notify the Company (for the attention of the MAR Compliance Officer) and the FSMA of any Dealing conducted on their own account once a total amount of EUR 20,000 has been reached during a certain calendar year (without netting between Dealings).
 Such notifications must be made within three Business Days after the date of the Dealing and shall contain at least a description and the identifier of the Company Security, the nature of the Dealing(s) (e.g., acquisition or disposal), the date and place of the Dealing(s) and the price and volume of the Dealing(s).